SethMMorton/natsort/docs/source/howitworks.rst

     >>> natsort_key('Sir, €1.234,50 please.'.replace('.', '').replace(',', '.'), as_float=True)
     ('Sir. €', 1234.5, ' please')

-Any character matching the thousands separator was dropped, and and anything matching the decimal separator was changed to ``'.'``!
+Any character matching the thousands separator was dropped, and anything matching the decimal separator was changed to ``'.'``!
 If these characters were critical to how your data was ordered, this would break :mod:`natsort`.

-The first solution one might consider would be to first decompose the input into sub-components first (like we did for the *GROUPLETTERS* method above) and then only apply these transformations on the number components, but this is a chicken-and-egg problem because *we cannot appropriately separate out the numbers because of the thousands separators and non-``'.'`` decimal separators* (well, at least not without making multiple passes over the data which I do not consider to be a valid option).
+The first solution one might consider would be to first decompose the input into sub-components (like we did for the *GROUPLETTERS* method above) and then only apply these transformations on the number components.
+This is a chicken-and-egg problem, though, because *we cannot appropriately separate out the numbers because of the thousands separators and non-'.' decimal separators* (well, at least not without making multiple passes over the data which I do not consider to be a valid option).

 Regular expressions to the rescue!
 With regular expressions, we can